Samsung/tizen-docs/docs/application/dotnet/get-started/first-app.md

 5. [Enhance Your Application](#enhance-your-application).

-    This step shows how you can enhance your application by creating a UI and making small alterations to it to improve the usability of the application.
+    This step shows how you can enhance your application by creating a UI and making minor changes to improve the usability of the application.

-## Create a Project
+## Create a project

 The following example shows how to create and configure a basic Tizen .NET application.

-To create a new Tizen .NET project you can use 3 following tools: Visual Studio, Visual Studio Code with Tizen SDK extensions or CLI tools included in Tizen SDK.
+To create a new Tizen .NET project, you can use following tools:
+- Visual Studio
+- Visual Studio Code with Tizen SDK extensions
+- CLI tools included in Tizen SDK

 <div id="TabSection1">
     <div class="sampletab" id="ProjectCreateTab">